 This report combines two source documents.
 The first is the report on the research done during the project and the second is a worldwide synthesis of information on inter basin transfer (IBTs) with contributions from scientists in the USA and Australia.

-Report No: TT 120/00 ISBN: 1 8645 583 1 Overseas price : \$20 00 (excl postage)
+Report No: TT 120/00 ISBN: 1 8645 583 1 Overseas price: \$20 00 Excl postage

-Groundwater development in South Africa and an introduction to the hydrogeology of groundwater regions Vegter JR
+Groundwater Development in South Africa and an introduction to the Hydrogeology of Groundwater Regions